Experienced Coronavirus Counsel

 Employers now also have the increased responsibility to ensure workplace safety in the face of a global pandemic, giving rise to related legal issues, such as provision of masks and other personal protective equipment (PPE).
 We have worked with many companies to establish remote work policies, requiring the simultaneous consideration of issues affecting productivity, morale, health, travel, immigration status, benefits, and work equipment, as well as the legal sufficiency of shifting important events to an online setting.

 Losses tied to the coronavirus outbreak are leading to restructurings and bankruptcies in varied industries and all around the world.
-The uncertainty surrounding the outbreak’s potential effects and duration on a company’s value are complicate and delay essential reorganizations and critical asset sales necessary for helping companies supplement diminished cash flows.
+The uncertainty surrounding the outbreak’s potential effects and duration on a company’s value are complicated and delay essential reorganizations and critical asset sales necessary for helping companies supplement diminished cash flows.
 With most courts now operating at limited capacity, companies need contingency plans to determine how to work with lenders and business partners in the short- and long-term.

 Many businesses do not consider existing insurance coverage as a potential mitigator of diminished revenue from COVID-19.
 Some business insurance policies have “business interruption” coverage for this event including “supply chain” and “event cancellation” coverage.
 Our attorneys have been assisting businesses that operate both domestically and abroad by analyzing their insurance contracts to determine whether they have coverage and to stand firm against insurance companies that seek to deny coverage.
 We are also working with businesses affected by the coronavirus that are considering how to insure against similar misfortunes in the future.